 As fast as our lives are, the more tasks we need to get done.
 With this comes the intense pressure to perform to one’s expectations.
 And when these expectations are not met, it results in disappointment and fatigue.
 A prime solution to this is to get those productivity levels up again through the understanding of deep work and shallow work.
-But when one considers deep work vs shallow work- what would work better for us?
+But when one considers deep work vs shallow work — what’s better for us?

 ‘Shallow work’ is exactly how it sounds.
-It, in its most basic sense, is work done where a lot of concentration and focus is not needed.
+It’s work done where a lot of concentration and focus is not needed.
 These tasks count as menial tasks but are important to the everyday happenings of a workday.

 How to do it?

-Shallow work might seem unimportant but it is the little things that make the world run.
+Shallow work might seem unimportant among deep work vs shallow work, but it is the little things that make the world run.
 Hence, shallow work is done best with some ground rules:

 - Keep a track of the time spent on each shallow task